Northeastern University Library

 Website

-The Disability Resource Center strives to create an environment in which all are empowered to make their unique contributions to the rich academic and social life of Northeastern University.
+Disability Access Services strives to create an environment in which all are empowered to make their unique contributions to the rich academic and social life of Northeastern University.
 Its staff takes a creative approach to assisting students who have disabilities or who are Deaf or hard of hearing by providing services that will enable them to succeed.

-In accordance with federal laws and guidelines, services cannot be provided unless acceptable documentation is submitted to the DRC.
+In accordance with federal laws and guidelines, services cannot be provided unless acceptable documentation is submitted to DAS.
 Students must provide recent diagnostic documentation indicating that the disability substantially limits one or more major life activities.
-They must also register with the DRC and meet with a counselor.
+They must also register with DAS and meet with a counselor.

-Students who are disabled, Deaf, or hard of hearing are strongly encouraged to contact the DRC upon their acceptance to Northeastern.
-It is also most beneficial to schedule a meeting with a DRC counselor at least three months prior to arriving on campus in order to register and request services.
-Early contact with the center will allow enough time to assemble the required diagnostic documentation, register at the DRC, and set up services.
+Students who are disabled, Deaf, or hard of hearing are strongly encouraged to contact DAS upon their acceptance to Northeastern.
+It is also most beneficial to schedule a meeting with a DAS counselor at least three months prior to arriving on campus in order to register and request services.
+Early contact with the center will allow enough time to assemble the required diagnostic documentation, register at DAS, and set up services.

 Services are individually tailored on a case-by-case basis to meet each student’s needs.
 Support services are available for, but are not limited to, students with a documented diagnosis of learning disabilities, blindness or visual disabilities, mobility disabilities, deafness or hard-of-hearing disabilities, head injuries, psychiatric disorders, degenerative or chronic conditions, HIV-positive status or AIDS, and temporary disabilities.